Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

 We define the projected daily arrivals $\hat{\lambda}_{m,y,t}$ by scaling the normalized profile $p_{m,h,t}$ so that its sum matches the annual admission target $\hat{A}_{m,y}$.
 Therefore,

-To construct the future projection of LOS, we independently resample a reference year $h' \in Y_h^\nu$ and carry forward its daily mean $\mu_{m,h',t}$ and variance $\sigma^2_{m,h',t}$.
-These values are not scaled, so that intra-annual variation in LOS is directly preserved.
-The site-specific LOS distribution family identified in Section~\ref{LOSmodeling} is assumed fixed over the projection horizon, with its parameters determined from the resampled daily mean and variance series of the selected reference year.
-Our data show that the underlying LOS distribution is stable across years.
-The projection method preserves this stability while also retaining the observed seasonal variation in LOS.
+To project LOS, we resample a reference year $h' \in Y_h^\nu$ and carry forward its daily mean $\mu_{m,h',t}$ and variance $\sigma^2_{m,h',t}$ without scaling, preserving intra-annual variation.
+The site-specific LOS family identified in Section~\ref{LOSmodeling} is assumed fixed over the horizon, with parameters determined from the resampled mean and variance series.
+Our data indicate that the LOS distribution is stable across years, and this method retains that stability while preserving seasonal variation.

-Given the projected daily arrivals $\hat{\lambda}_{m,y,t}$ and LOS distribution, the site-specific expected occupancy at site $m$ in year $y$ on day $t$ is estimated using the $M_t/G_t/\infty$ convolution:
+Given projected daily arrivals $\hat{\lambda}_{m,y,t}$ and the LOS distribution, site-specific expected occupancy at site $m$ in year $y$ on day $t$ is estimated using the $M_t/G_t/\infty$ convolution:

-where $S_{\max}$ is the site-specific truncation horizon defined by the fitted LOS model, as obtained in Section~\ref{LOSmodeling}.
-Consistent with previous discussions, the conditional survival probability $\widehat{\mathbb{P}}(S > u \mid A = t-u)$ is evaluated from the site’s best-fitting parametric LOS distribution, parameterized by the resampled reference year.
+where $\hat{S}$ is the estimated LOS and $S_{\max}$ is the site-specific truncation horizon from the fitted LOS model in Section~\ref{LOSmodeling}.
+The conditional survival probability ${\mathbb{P}}(\hat{S} > u \mid \tau = t-u)$ is computed from the site's best-fitting parametric LOS distribution, parameterized by the resampled reference year.

+Our framework links empirical demand estimation with analytical queueing approximations and provides a flexible, interpretable methodology for ICU planning.
+Each component corresponds to observable quantities such as admission rates and LOS distributions, and occupancy follows from a transparent convolution formula.
+Unlike black-box models, assumptions can be examined independently, and capacity thresholds are defined through explicit probabilistic constraints.
+Such transparency is emphasized in healthcare operations research for validation and policy adoption \citep[e.g.,][]{gans2003telephone, koole2023practice, hyndman2018forecasting}.

-Our proposed framework links empirical demand estimation with analytical queueing approximations, and provides a flexible and interpretable methodology for ICU planning.
-It accommodates site-level variation and supports scenario-based policy evaluation under time-varying conditions.
-These scenarios should help decision makers test against historical performance, incorporate worst-case scenarios, and design capacity levels with resilience guarantees.
-In addition, our framework extends into future years by combining demographic projections with historical site-specific patterns of arrivals and LOS, which enables long-term capacity planning under plausible demand trajectories.
+The framework also accommodates site-level heterogeneity and supports scenario-based evaluation under time-varying conditions.
+These scenarios allow decision makers to benchmark historical performance, consider worst-case behavior, and design capacity with resilience guarantees.
+It further extends to future years by combining demographic projections with historical site-specific arrival and LOS patterns, enabling long-term planning under plausible demand trajectories.